Platypose: Calibrated Zero-Shot Multi-Hypothesis 3D Human Motion Estimation: Related Work

+Recent advancements in human motion estimation have leveraged score guidance techniques to enhance the performance of diffusion models. \cite{Zhang2023} employed classifier-free guidance with a graph convolutional network for human mesh recovery, utilizing score guidance to prevent scene penetration. \cite{Rempe2023-cb} applied score guidance to control pedestrian motion alignment with specific objective like waypoint reaching. \cite{Zhang2024-ne} integrated score guidance into their PoseNet diffusion model to refine motion quality, addressing issues such as foot sliding and improving 2D projection adherence.
+While these methods primarily use classifier-free guided diffusion at their core and score guidance as a supportive mechanism.
+Our approach stands out by employing a purely score-guided method.

-\subsubsection{Human Motion Synthesis}
+\subsection{Human Motion Synthesis}

-The synthesis of human motion sequences has garnered significant attention in the recent years.
+The synthesis of human motion sequences has gathered significant attention in the recent years.
 Now these methods allow high fidelity modeling of the distributions of 3D motions.
 Advancements in text-to-motion synthesis have showcased remarkable progress. \cite{Guo_2022_CVPR} propose a Variational Autoencoder (VAE) mapping text embeddings to a Gaussian distribution in the latent space. \cite{tevet2022motionclip} expand the text-image embedding space of CLIP \cite{Radford2021LearningTV} to include motion representations.
 Building on this, \cite{Tevet2022-iy} have proposed a motion diffusion model (MDM), which is a transformer-based diffusion model that learns the posterior distribution of 3D motions given text descriptions.
 Recently, \cite{guo2023momask} propose a motion residual vector quantized VAE achieving the current state-of-the-art performance in motion synthesis.
+It is worth noting that the motion synthesis methods model the distribution of motion, but do not solve the motion estimation from 2D observations task.